zenomt/webid-auth-nginx/README.md

       Access Control Resource this is.
   - `acl:excludeAgent` and `acl:excludeAgentClass` predicates to exclude agent(s)
     from an `acl:Authorization` even if otherwise allowed.
+  - `rdfs:seeAlso` (with subject being the Access Control Resource document URI) can be used to reference other access control files, in order to allow for reuse and composition of access control policies.
+Only local files are loaded (remote URIs are not loaded).  `rdfs:seeAlso` is not evaluated recursively (that is, any `rdfs:seeAlso`s in loaded policy sub-documents are not followed).
+The merge of the primary access control graph and the graphs of those documents directly referenced from the primary is queried to make an access control determination.

 For more information, see [`acl-changes.ttl`](acl-changes.ttl).